jjdechavez/git-tracker/README.md

 ## Roadmap

 - [X] Authentication with Github.
-    - [ ] :bug: Issue after logged in and tries to redirect on your project it does not show the page.
+    - [X] :bug: Issue after logged in and tries to redirect on your project it does not show the page.
 (Failed Temporary Solution: Instead redirecting to recent project. just list the project and let the user click the project.)
+(Solve by adding () => params.projectSlug on Layout page)
 - [X] User can view the project details (platforms, production prep tickets).
 - [X] User can view list of commits.
 - [X] User can create/update commit.